-“My goal is to use my knowledge and love of dogs to help you and your dog have a better relationship, thereby enabling your canine companion to become a productive member of the family.” – Chelsea
+“My goal is to use my knowledge and love of dogs to help you and your dog have a better relationship, thereby enabling your canine companion to become a pleasant and enjoyable member of the family.” – Chelsea

 Chelsea Usher Cutler has been a dog lover her whole life and is a Certified Professional Trainer through the National K-9 School for Dog Trainers in Columbus, OH.
 She is also a member of the IACP, or International Association of Canine Professionals.

 Chelsea got her first dog when she was in kindergarten: Dingo, a Golden Retriever mix from the pound who would be her furry companion until her junior year in college.
 During high school, she worked at a kennel and later at an animal hospital as a veterinary assistant.
 As a senior in high school, she chose to research Leader Dogs for the Blind for her senior project, and has been known to friends as “the dog girl” ever since.

 It was through her research on Leader Dogs for the Blind that she discovered the role of the volunteer puppy raiser: a person who takes on the financial and training responsibilities of a puppy bred by the non-profit organization for one year before giving the puppy back to the school to continue training.
 Inspired by the puppy raisers and Leader Dog handlers she met during that year, Chelsea decided to become a puppy raiser herself.

 Despite being a new freshman at Gardner-Webb University, Chelsea embarked on a mission to have puppy raising approved on campus.
 Although it would take two years of proposals, speeches, and professor support, she eventually won the fight and was allowed to raise a puppy for Leader Dog during her senior year.